demisto/content-docs/content-repo/extra-docs/articles/microsoft-auth-guide.md

 You can read more about each flow in the relevant sections below.

 **Note:** When adding a new permission to the application, you must run the `!<integration command prefix>-auth-reset` command for the permission to take effect.
-If you are using the Device Code Flow or Authorization Code Flow, you must also reconnect and create a new authorization code.
+If you are using the device code flow or authorization code flow, you must also reconnect and create a new authorization code.
 The new token used in the integration, will the include the new permission.

 ### Using National Cloud